mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 So in this book, principle and wisdom are not different, but merging of the principle and wisdom.
 Because the principle is operative in the function of wisdom, and wisdom is the manifestation of principle.
 So it is understood as the wisdom fit to the principle of being.

 Later there is another term, *buddha wisdom*.
-[And] *dharma body*, *dharmakaya* of the *Tathagata*, and the *Tathagata dharmakaya*.
+[And] *dharma body*, *dharmakaya* of the *Tathāgata*, and the *Tathāgata dharmakaya*.
 These kind of terms develop very naturally.

 Anyway, if you investigate the human mind, it’s very difficult to see the wisdom in the human mind.
 It’s very difficult to find the wisdom of the human mind because, in terms of everyday life, the human mind is very cloudy.
 So, even though Buddhism emphasizes that the center of the human mind is based on wisdom, it’s very difficult to believe [it], much less [that] wisdom is working with the principle of being, or the principle of being contains [within] the function of wisdom.
 It’s very difficult to believe in such a mind.
 So very naturally we have to research human mind from a little bit broad aspect, so-called *the truth*.
 We get into the human mind from the truth.

 So we start to investigate the truth.
 In other words, the panoramic picture of the universe: we start to investigate this, instead of small human mind.
 That is a little easier.
 That’s why this book begins with the investigation of the truth.
 So very naturally the term *the truth* comes up first in this book.
 And next, the second term, *the ultimate nature of the mind is pure and clean*, because *the truth* should be understood [as being] in deep and close connection with the human mind.
 So when the truth manifests itself in the realm of human mind, it is called *ultimate nature of the mind is pure and clean*.

-Next, *tathagatagarbha*. *Tathagata*-*garbha*: *garbha* means the mother’s womb, and also embryo.
-In this book it says – look at page 13 in the introduction –  it says *Tathagata-garbha* or “matrix of Tathagata”.
+Next, *tathāgatagarbha*. *Tathāgata*-*garbha*: *garbha* means the mother’s womb, and also embryo.
+In this book it says – look at page 13 in the introduction –  it says *Tathāgata-garbha* or “matrix of Tathāgata”.
 And it says:

 > The word garbha, meaning a matrix, germ, or embryo, symbolizes the receptacle of Tathāgata or the absolute.

 That is the meaning of *garbha*.

-So the term *tathagatagarbha* is named in relation with human delusion.
+So the term *tathāgatagarbha* is named in relation with human delusion.
 So it is that which “the ultimate nature of mind is pure and clean” *is* regarded as being covered with delusion.
-At that time, *the ultimate nature of the mind is pure and clean* is called *tathagatagarbha*.
+At that time, *the ultimate nature of the mind is pure and clean* is called *tathāgatagarbha*.
 So, *the ultimate nature of mind is pure and clean* is already personalized, but it is still a little far, [there is] a little gap [from] human life, which is suffering from their life.
 So very naturally, we investigate the intrinsic pure nature of human mind, so-called *the ultimate nature of mind is pure and clean* in terms of [the] human life we are [confronted] with.

 So at that time, it is very difficult to say mind is completely pure.
 It’s *very* difficult.
 Because mind is pure, but on the other hand mind is not pure!
 So very naturally you can see the other aspect, that is delusion or illusion.
-So very naturally, there is another term that comes up, that is *tathagatagarbha*.
+So very naturally, there is another term that comes up, that is *tathāgatagarbha*.

-So, the *tathagatagarbha* is the intrinsic pure nature of the human mind covered with illusion and delusion.
-At that time, the intrinsic pure nature of the mind is called *tathagatagarbha*.
+So, the *tathāgatagarbha* is the intrinsic pure nature of the human mind covered with illusion and delusion.
+At that time, the intrinsic pure nature of the mind is called *tathāgatagarbha*.
 But it is not something like the sun covered with a cloud.
 It’s not something like that.

-But anyway, that’s why next *tathagatagarbha* comes up.
-And then in terms of *tathagatagarbha*, we may say that human being is based on the idea of an embryo which exists in the mother’s womb – who will be born, sooner or later.
+But anyway, that’s why next *tathāgatagarbha* comes up.
+And then in terms of *tathāgatagarbha*, we may say that human being is based on the idea of an embryo which exists in the mother’s womb – who will be born, sooner or later.
 So that [way], it is really easy to believe this situation.
-So very naturally, the idea of *tathagatagarbha* developed.
+So very naturally, the idea of *tathāgatagarbha* developed.

-But still it’s very difficult to know how *tathagatagarbha* works in our daily life.
-It’s very difficult, only by the term *tathagatagarbha*.
-Emotionally, according to human feelings, we can feel that, and we can believe that, but logically it’s very difficult to know how this *tathagatagarbha* works, and also how we can be free from illusions in this peculiar situation of *tathagatagarbha*.
+But still it’s very difficult to know how *tathāgatagarbha* works in our daily life.
+It’s very difficult, only by the term *tathāgatagarbha*.
+Emotionally, according to human feelings, we can feel that, and we can believe that, but logically it’s very difficult to know how this *tathāgatagarbha* works, and also how we can be free from illusions in this peculiar situation of *tathāgatagarbha*.
 So that’s why next another term comes up: that is *alayavijnana*.

-*Alayavijnana* gives us a certain hint how *tathagatagarbha* works in our life – a hint to let us know how it works, how we can be free from illusions, et cetera, or how we can be free from *tathagatagarbha*. *Tathagatagarbha* is still the samsaric world.
+*Alayavijnana* gives us a certain hint how *tathāgatagarbha* works in our life – a hint to let us know how it works, how we can be free from illusions, et cetera, or how we can be free from *tathāgatagarbha*. *Tathāgatagarbha* is still the samsaric world.

-So even though you say *tathagatagarbha* is the overall picture of human life, which has the buddha-nature and also human illusions together, [still] it is not the doctrine of dualism.
+So even though you say *tathāgatagarbha* is the overall picture of human life, which has the buddha-nature and also human illusions together, [still] it is not the doctrine of dualism.
 So *alayavijnana* tries to explain not the doctrine of dualism.
 It is because that peculiar situation of *alayavijnana* is that the pure nature of human consciousness, which is called *unborn* or *imperishable*, is the whole picture of human consciousness.
 On the other hand, *illusion* is also the whole picture of human consciousness.
 Illusion is not something by which something is covered.
 So illusion is the total picture of human life.
 On the other hand, the pure nature of consciousness is also the total picture of human life.
-Because *tathagatagarbha* is, just like I mention often, one piece of paper with two aspects, back and front.
+Because *tathāgatagarbha* is, just like I mention often, one piece of paper with two aspects, back and front.
 And also the one piece of paper is constantly operating, working, without stopping even for a moment.
 That is the panoramic picture of universe: the universe is one, the truth is one.
 This one universe has the two aspects, back and front – good and bad, right and wrong, et cetera, the dualistic world, but both are working as one.

 So, in the process of total functioning, total working, at that time you can see the front in a moment.
 In that time, front occupies the whole piece of paper.
 So the front *is* one piece of paper.
 The front is not *part* of a piece of paper in relation to the back: that is already our consciousness, discriminating mind, thinking that way.
 But in the process of total working, there is nothing to stop it.
 So when you see the front, that’s it.
 There is no chance to think of the back.
 So you have to fit into the front; otherwise, you miss the train.
 Because time is moving, and also the working in the human world is in the stream of time.
 So if you analyze, you miss the train.
 So if you see the front, that is the train you have to get on.
 Anyway, get on – right on.
 So the front is not the certain particular situation in relation to back.
 The front is total life.

-That is the idea of *tathagatagarbha*.
+That is the idea of *tathāgatagarbha*.

-So *alayavijnana* tries to explain that kind of the *tathagatagarbha* we can believe in.
+So *alayavijnana* tries to explain that kind of the *tathāgatagarbha* we can believe in.
 A little bit logically, we try to explain.
-If you say *alayavijnana*, regarded as *tathagatagarbha*, this term uses *vijñāna*; *vijñāna* is human consciousness.
-So very naturally, *alayavijnana* is the term which we try to pull closely the *tathagatagarbha* into our life, subjectively; or more [awakening].
+If you say *alayavijnana*, regarded as *tathāgatagarbha*, this term uses *vijñāna*; *vijñāna* is human consciousness.
+So very naturally, *alayavijnana* is the term which we try to pull closely the *tathāgatagarbha* into our life, subjectively; or more [awakening].
 So, *alayavijnana* is a term [which is] pretty subjective and more awakening, because there is a *vijñāna*.
 So *alayavijnana*.

 So very naturally, our consciousness, so-called *vijñāna*, regarded as *ālaya*, which is the foundation of human life, [or the] pre-foundation of human life.
 That foundation of human life is that which the truth is covered with delusion.
 That is the foundation of human consciousness.

-So very naturally, in terms of human consciousness, we can see *tathagatagarbha* in two ways.
-Our consciousness is originally enlightened, because the truth, *nirvana*, or *tathagata*.
+So very naturally, in terms of human consciousness, we can see *tathāgatagarbha* in two ways.
+Our consciousness is originally enlightened, because the truth, *nirvana*, or *tathāgata*.
 So originally, our human consciousness is [pretty enlightened].
 On the other hand, human consciousness is un-enlightened, because the enlightened aspect of human consciousness is covered with delusions.
 But through your everyday life you can understand this.

 So through your everyday life, you cannot say human mind is very kind.
 You cannot say so.
 Or on the other hand, human consciousness is, human mind is pretty deluded, or pretty brutal and violent – you cannot say so either.
 But on the other hand, you cannot say either that human consciousness is brutal, cowardly, or unkind, you cannot say so.
 Pretty kind; nonviolent.
 So we can see them both.